jezekp/Json2Semantic/README.md

 ## Run
 * clone repository
 * mvn package
-* java -jar target/SemanticFrameworkTest-1.0-SNAPSHOT-jar-with-dependencies.jar
+* java -jar target/SemanticFrameworkTest-1.0-SNAPSHOT-jar-with-dependencies.jar filename

-### TODO
-* make the input/output parametrizable

 ### Notes

-A org.jsonschema2pojo transformation is done according to the input json file.
+* Transformation is driven by template file(s).
+Template files represent a structure that all transformed files must follow
+* Template files are stored in src/main/resources/schema/json folder.
+* mvn package is needed in first run and in every run when any template file is changed.
+* Filename is a json file respecting the structure given by a template file.
+* An output RDF document is printed to the standard output.